GoogleCloudPlatform/community/tutorials/earthengine-to-bigquery/index.md

 export GOOGLE_APPLICATION_CREDENTIALS="<Path of the keyfile JSON>"
 ```

-Run the GeoBeam job to ingest the TIFF file from the Cloud Storage bucket into BigQuery.
+Run the geobeam job to ingest the TIFF file from the Cloud Storage bucket into BigQuery.
 The job takes about 11 minutes.
 Make sure to specify the correct image based on the version of python you are using.
 If using python 3.8, use the container at gcr.io/dataflow-geobeam/example, if using python 3.7, use gcr.io/dataflow-geobeam/example-py37.

-Geobeam parameters:
+Parameters for geobeam:

 **band_column** - the name of the band value, as you specified in the bq table creation statement